 Stormwater Management

-Did you know that the “ponds” in Spruce Grove neighbourhoods are facilities that play an important role when it comes to our water quality?
+Did you know that the “ponds” in Spruce Grove neighbourhoods are actually Stormwater Management Facilities (SWMF) and play an important role when it comes to our water quality?

-In undeveloped natural areas, stormwater is absorbed by plants and soil, or finds its way back to ponds and streams.
-However, in urban centres, hard surfaces like sidewalks, paved areas and rooftops prevent stormwater from soaking into the ground naturally.
+In natural, undeveloped areas, stormwater is absorbed by plants and soil, or naturally flows back into ponds and streams.
+However, in urban centres, hard surfaces like sidewalks, roads and rooftops prevent stormwater from soaking into the ground.

-It is important that the water that is released back into the river meets specific quality standards so the City has a robust plan for stormwater management.
+As it is important that the water being released back into the system meets specific quality standards, the City has a robust plan for stormwater management.

 Stormwater management facilities, along with the natural habitat surrounding them, provide many benefits: